rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 *   is `ErrWarn` somewhere on Hackage and I did not see it
 *   other interesting `Alternative` instances that care about errors
 *   your views on pessimism in programming
-*   your views on error information loss in Haskell code bases
+*   your views on the error information loss in Haskell code
 *   obviously, anything that I got wrong

 reddit discussion (TODO)